soul-lang/SOUL/docs/SOUL_Language.md

 }
 ```

 The properties have no effect on the generated SOUL code, but are visible to the SOUL runtime, and are used to communicate information about inputs and outputs.
-A typical use would be as the example above, to communicate ranges and initial valuess for parameters.
+A typical use would be as the example above, to communicate ranges and initial values for parameters.

 #### Graph declarations